Ndanda Abbey

 The Abbey of Our Lady Help of Christians, Ndanda, Tanzania, is a Benedictine monastery of the Congregation of the Missionary Benedictines of Saint Ottilien.
 Established in 1906 as a mission station in German East Africa, the monastery is currently home to 71 monks.
 On 25 March 2021 the community elected Fr.
-Christian Temu OSB its 6th Abbot.
+Christian Temu OSB its 6th abbot.

 History

-Benedictines to Africa
+Arrival to Africa

 The first Missionary Benedictines arrived in German East Africa in 1887, following the creation of the Prefecture Apostolic of South Zanzibar.
 A first mission, established at Pugu near Dar-es-Salaam, ended in disaster, as three missionaries were killed and four kidnapped during the anti-colonial Bushiri uprising.
 Efforts at evangelization continued, with mission stations being opened throughout southeast German East Africa.

 With the expansion of the indigenous Christian population, the territory was raised to an apostolic vicariate in 1902.
 However, the 1905 Maji Maji uprising dealt the Missionary Benedictines a further blow: many missionaries, including the vicariate's bishop, Cassian Spiß, were killed.